sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 ---
 layout: distill
 title: "Repurposing in AI: A Distinct Approach or an Extension of Creative Problem Solving?"
 description: "Creativity is defined as the ability to produce novel, useful, and surprising ideas.
 A sub area of creativity is creative problem solving, the capacity of an agent to discover novel and previously unseen ways to accomplish a task, according to its perspective.
 However, there is a related concept, repurposing, that has often been overlooked in the broader context of creative problem solving in AI.
 Repurposing involves identifying and utilizing existing objects, resources, or processes in innovative ways to address different problems.
-While these two concepts may seem distinct at first glance, recent advancements in AI research suggest that they may be more closely intertwined than previously thought.
-By examining the underlying mechanisms and cognitive processes involved in both creative problem solving and repurposing, we can begin to understand how these approaches complement and enhance each other in the realm of artificial intelligence."
+While these two concepts may seem distinct at first glance, recent studies in creativity in AI suggest that they may be more closely intertwined than previously thought.
+By examining the underlying mechanisms and cognitive processes involved in both creative problem solving and repurposing, we can begin to understand how these approaches complement each other."
 date: 2025-04-28
 future: true
 htmlwidgets: true